ctaylo21/termy-the-terminal/README.md

 ### `cat [FILE]`

-Shows the contents of a file
+Shows the contents of a file.
+Both basic text files and images are supported (with some dependencies, see the [Usage](#usage) section).

 ```bash
 /home $> cat file1.txt